Last update: Jan 25, 2022.

-The objective of my research is to advance Business Analytics using Artificial Intelligence (AI) thereby creating business value from big data.
+The objective of my research is to advance Business Analytics using Artificial Intelligence (AI) thereby creating new theoretical knowledge and business value from big data.
 With the advent of IT platforms (e.g., corporate reports, social media, mobile platforms, e-commerce, IoT, robots), we are witnessing an unprecedented amount of data capturing consumer behaviors, business operations, and societal dynamics.
 Recent algorithmic advances in AI (e.g., natural language processing, machine learning, computer vision, deep learning) and the availability of powerful computational resources (e.g., GPU, cloud computing) allow us to effectively and efficiently analyze big data, uncover business insights, and make data-driven decisions.
 This new phenomenon of business analytics creates opportunities and challenges for academic researchers and industry practitioners.
-The main contributions of my research are (i) the development of analytics methods and frameworks and (ii) the applications of analytics and AI in data-intensive IT platforms with the following themes:
+The main contributions of my research are in (i) the methodological development of data analytics and (ii) the applications of data analytics and AI in data-intensive IT platforms with the following themes:

 3. Mitigating IT risk with analytics [JC 2016; JMIS 2020; CIST 2017; HICSS 2020]: Our dependence on IT and analytics can come with unintended consequences for cybersecurity.
 This line of work is to use big data analytics approaches to understand and mitigate cyber risks.
 Specifically, we collect and analyze large-scale cyber risk datasets, including spam emails, phishing websites, risk disclosure documents, and data breach events.
 Then we conduct randomized experiments and econometric analyses to measure the causal impact of security information disclosure on firms’ security strategies and investors’ responses.